University of Michigan - Ann Arbor - Social Work

 All MSW students complete between 684-912 hours in their social work internship (or field placement).
 Students will serve a variety of individuals and communities under the supervision of a licensed social worker.
 The U-M School of Social Work’s Office of Field Education has over 550 fieldwork sites primarily in Southeast Michigan, but also in locations across the country and around the world with 750 licensed professional social workers who mentor and prepare students for a career in the social work field.

 U-M School of Social Work alumni work in jobs that span the areas of micro, mezzo, and macro work.
 Alums are employed as case managers, school social workers, community organizers, medical social workers, mental health providers, policymakers, substance abuse counselor, data management specialists, behavioral health clinicians, executive directors, private practice practitioners, program planners, evaluators, and much more.
 More info here

 The on-campus programs offers a 16-month and 20-month program for students who do not have a Bachelor of Social Work (BSW) degree.
 Students with a BSW can complete the program in 12-months.
 Additionally, there is a part-time online program for students interested in studying Interpersonal Practice in Integrated Health, Mental Health, & Substance Abuse.

 - Completion of a bachelor's degree or its equivalent, with competitive grades, from an accredited institution

-- One academic transcript is required from each college/university you have attended
+- An academic transcript is required from each college/university you have attended

-- No admissions tests (e.g., GRE, GMAT) are required for admission to the MSW program
+- Please note admissions tests (e.g., GRE, GMAT) are NOT required for admission